kenimich/bespoke-bikes/README.md

 ### Database Design

-- In order to make the store's inventory extensibile, a `Products` table was created instead of a Bicycle table.
+- In order to make the store's inventory extensible, a `Products` table was created instead of a Bicycle table.
 - All Bicycles will have the Type `Bicycle` in the `Products` table.
 - An `Inventory` table was created since the `PurchasePrice` may be different per `PurchaseDate` of each Product.
 This table holds the information specific to each individual purchase of a product from a manufacturer.
 - A `Sale` is tied to the `Product` record as this will allow for a single `ProductId` to be used for all purchases of that Product, making it easier for users to enter sales.